A global shadow lemma and logarithm law for geometrically finite Hilbert geometries

 \subsection{Historical remarks}

-The global shadow lemma and logarithm law are originally due to to Sullivan in the constant negative curvature, finite volume setting \cite{sullivan79,sullivan84,sullivan82}.
+The global shadow lemma and logarithm law are originally due to Sullivan in the constant negative curvature, finite volume setting \cite{sullivan79,sullivan84,sullivan82}.
 The argument was generalized and expanded upon to the geometrically finite setting by Stratmann-Velani \cite{StratmannVelani}, and to the Riemannian setting of variable negative curvature by Hersonsky-Paulin \cite{hersonskypaulin02, hersonskypaulin04, hersonskypaulin07, hersonskypaulin10} and Paulin-Pollicott \cite{paulinpollicott}.
 Schapira earlier proved the global shadow lemma in the Riemannian setting under certain growth conditions on the parabolic subgroups \cite{schapira04}.
 In a different direction, influential work of Kleinbock-Margulis extends Sullivan's logarithm law to non-compact Riemannian symmetric spaces \cite{kleinbockmargulis98, kleinbockmargulis99}.
+Fishman--Simmons--Urba\'nski prove a different version of a Dirichlet theorem and a Khinchin-type theorem in the setting of hyperbolic metric spaces \cite{FSU}.
 We point the interested reader to a survey of Athreya for more historical context \cite{athreya_survey}.

 The dynamics of the Hilbert geodesic flow was first studied by Benoist in the cocompact setting.
-For the cocompact case, Benoist proved that the Anosov property of the Hilbert geodesic flow, strict convexity of $\Omega$, $C^1$-regularity of the boundary, and Gromov hyperbolicity of the Hilbert metric are all equivalent \cite{Ben1}.
-More recently, \cite{clt} generalized this result to the non-compact, finite volume case (without the Anosov property, which does not apply to a noncompact phase space).
+For the cocompact case, Benoist proved that the Anosov property of the Hilbert geodesic flow, strict convexity of $\Omega$, $C^1$-regularity of the boundary, and hyperbolicity of the Hilbert metric are all equivalent \cite[Th\'eor\`eme 1.1]{Ben1}.
+More recently, \cite[Theorem 0.15, Theorem 11.6]{clt} generalized this result to the non-compact, finite volume case (without the Anosov property, which does not apply to a non-compact phase space).
 Finally, \cite{cramponmarquis_finitude} introduced and studied two definitions of geometrically finite action in Hilbert geometry, which were then studied also by Blayac and Zhu \cite{blayac,zhu20, blayaczhu}.
-We discuss the relationship between these notions and our notion of global geometrical finiteness in Section \ref{S:CM}.
-Crampon, Marquis, Blayac, and Zhu study Patterson-Sullivan measure in the geometrically finite setting \cite{cramponthese, cramponmarquis_flot, blayac, zhu20, blayaczhu}.
-We discuss their work in Section \ref{S:PS_history}.
+Note that the paper \cite{cramponmarquis_finitude} contains mistakes, which however do not affect the results of this paper.
+We discuss the connections between our work and that of Crampon--Marquis and Blayac--Zhu in Section~\ref{S:CM14}.
+Crampon, Marquis, Blayac, and Zhu study Patterson--Sullivan measures in the geometrically finite setting \cite{cramponthese, cramponmarquis_flot, blayac, zhu20, blayaczhu}.
+We discuss their work in Section~\ref{S:PS_hilbert}.